 The GM must be willing to adapt their gamemastering style to the cold hard reality of how caster-archetypes work in D&D 3.5e.

 Second, your quests must be designed to give the party a sense of urgency in their task, or everything you as GM do to balance the game will be for naught.
 The largest design flaw in D&D 3.5e is a concept called the “15-minute work day”.
 Many RPG groups run their party until the caster-archetypes drain their metaphorical batteries (which takes roughly 15 minutes of work in “game time”) and then they all stop and sleep for the “night”.
 This would have terrible in-game implications, as in reality everyone (especially the villain) has a timetable of plans that they’re working to bring to fruition as soon as possible.
 They won’t screw around, and neither should the PCs.
-You must — through quest design — force the prepared-type casters to feel like they have to leave spell slots open (decreasing how many spells are at their immediate disposal, which is key to balancing the system) or otherwise potentially become essentially-useless later on.
+You must — through quest design — force the prepared-type casters (wizards, clerics, druids, etc.) to feel like they have to leave spell slots open (decreasing how many spells are at their immediate disposal) or pick more versatile and underpowered options, or otherwise they risk becoming near-useless later on.

 These variants apply to everyday adventuring and are the bulk of what makes this game feel the way it does.

 - Action Points: Similar to 4e action points, but much more versatile.